Seasonal Living

 Evening Practices

-4. Sleep by 10pm — Avoid late nights that increase Kapha
+4. Sleep by 10 PM.
+Avoid late nights, they increase Kapha.

 Spring Breathwork

 Kapalabhati (Skull-Shining Breath) is the quintessential spring pranayama.
-This vigorous breathing technique clears congestion, increases energy, and stimulates the digestive fire.
+The vigorous breathing technique clears congestion, lifts energy, and stimulates digestive fire.

 How to practice: